nosarthur/nosarthur.github.io/_drafts/2018-02-20-graph-cuts.md

 In this model, the state labels represents the direction of spins (think of small magnets) either along the external field or opposite to the external field,
 $$h$$ represents external magnetic field, and $$J$$ describes the spin-spin interaction strength.

-At the time, there was interest to model 'spontaneous magnetization', i.e., without an external magnetic field
+At the time, there was interest to model 'spontaneous magnetization', i.e., without an external magnetic field, magnetization just appears as a result of lowering temperature.
+In the case of $$h=0, J<0$$, having all $$x_i$$ being the same value (either all 1 or all -1) would be the ground state.

 Many famous physicists have contributed to the development of are associated with Ising model.
 The most well-known one may be [Lars Onsager](https://en.wikipedia.org/wiki/Lars_Onsager), who solved the exact analytical